Where are they now? - Trevor Horn

 “My daughter, who is a music business lawyer, keeps saying, ‘You’ve got to change the name, because there’s only one of you.
 It should be called the Buggle,’” Horn explained with a laugh.

 Seal's backing band also doubled as The Buggles, so Earl Harvin (worked with Seal, Robbie Williams, Jeff Beck, Air, Tindersticks) on drums, Mat Dauzat on guitar, Jamie Muhoberac on keys, La Tanya Hall on backing vocals, and Everett Bradley on percussion and backing vocals.
 Horn posted to Facebook on 31 Jan 2023 from rehearsals in London for the tour.
 On the opening night, The Buggles set was "Two Tribes" (short, instrumental version), "Living in the Plastic Age", "Elstree", "I am a Camera" (i.e., The Buggles' version of Yes's "Into the Lens"), "Owner of a Lonely Heart", "Video Killed the Radio Star" (with "Check It Out" excerpt).
 At later shows, they added the Art of Noise's "Close (to the Edit)" after "I am a Camera".
-The Seal set was [SPOILERS—highlight to read] "Crazy", "The Beginning", "Deep Water", "Whirlpool", "Future Love Paradise", "Violet", "Bring It On", "Prayer for the Dying", "Don't Cry", "Fast Changes", "Killer", "Kiss from a Rose"; encore: "Get It Together", "Love's Divine".
+The Seal set was "Crazy", "The Beginning", "Deep Water", "Whirlpool", "Future Love Paradise", "Violet", "Bring It On", "Prayer for the Dying", "Don't Cry", "Fast Changes", "Killer", "Kiss from a Rose"; encore: "Get It Together", "Love's Divine".
+A 35:23 pro-shot of The Buggles set on 2 Jun 2023 was on Horn's YouTube page for a limited period.
+The songs in the set are now individually going up on Horn's channel.

 Horn performed "Video Killed the Radio Star" as the opening act on Rai Uno's Arena Suzuki, 23 Sep 2023, filmed in Verona, Italy.
 He seems to have been performing with a house band.